Introduction to Products

 Starting Adjustment

 5. If you are moving from another inventory system, you can "bring forward" your unit price and stock level and then work forward from the date you moved across.
-Alternatively, to backdate everything since you started your business leave all fields in this section as zero and then add your past orders and manufactures to bring your stock up to current levels.
+Alternatively, to backdate everything since you started your business, leave all fields in this section as zero and then add your past orders and manufactures to bring your stock up to current levels.

 Additional Details

 6. This section of the form is hidden away by default to speed up data entry in cases where you may not wish to add these details right now.
-To open the section, click anywhere on the heading and fields will appear below it.
+To open the section, click anywhere on the heading, and fields will appear below it.

-6c.
-The selection box has three available options: Active, Draft and Archived.
-Active is the default setting for product and is the one you should choose if you wish to add this product to your product list.
-If this is a product you aren't ready to sell quite yet you can set this as "Draft" to seperate it from the rest of your products.
+"Active" is the default setting for a product and is the one you should choose if you wish to add this product to your product list.
+If this is a product you aren't ready to sell quite yet, you can set this as "Draft" to separate it from the rest of your products.
 This can be a good option to use when working on new prototype products.
-"Archived" is for products that you have previously sold and no longer make - marking a product as Archived removes it from most views and searches around Craftybase, although it can still be found via a filter search on your products page.

 Have some questions?

-If you have any additional questions, please get in touch and we'll be happy to give you a hand.
+If you have any additional questions, please get in touch, and we'll be happy to help.